karisigurd4/DocumentLab/README.md

   // Patterns allow us to recognize and capture data by contextual information, i.e., how we'd read for example receiver infromation from an invoice string receiverName = dl
     .Query()
-    .Match("PostCode") // Dynamically loaded files can be referenced by string .Up()
+    .Match("PostCode") // Text classification using contextual data files can be referenced by string .Up()
     .Match("Town")
     .Up()